Jaffe2718/DEM2McSchem/README.md

 ### ArcGIS Plugin

 #### Installation
-1. You can download the plugin from the [release page](https://github.com/Jaffe2718/DEM2McSchem/releases).
+1. You can download the plugin from the [release page](https://github.com/Jaffe2718/DEM2McSchem/releases) and ArcGIS 10.8 at first.
 2. Unzip all the files in the zip file, and put them in a folder.
 3. Launch ArcMap or ArcScene.
 4. Right click on the toolbar, and then click `Customize` in the context menu.